diogoaurelio/schedoscopeWiki/Test-Framework.md

       #
       # run tests & check results.
 By extending the actual view by "with test",
       # we enable test running and result checking.
 With "basedOn", the input
-      # views ares specified; "then" acutually runs the transformation,
+      # views ares specified; "then" actually runs the transformation,
       # "numRows" yields the number of result rows, and "row" fetches a single
       # line of test output.
 With in a row, individual column values can
-      # be checked by "v", together with the Scalatest comparision operators
+      # be checked by "v", together with the Scalatest comparison operators
       # like "shouldBe"
       #
       "datahub.Restaurants" should "load correctly from processed.nodes" in {